SamsungLabs/awesomeyaml/README.md

 ### Yaml streams
 Yaml includes a built-in mechanism for including multiple "files" inside a single physical file.
 This is achieved by separating contents with a line containing `---`.
-Yamlfig supports reading yaml sources with more than one "file" inside them - we call such entities yaml streams (the term also covers multiple yaml sources defined outside of yaml).
+Awesomeyaml supports reading yaml sources with more than one "file" inside them - we call such entities yaml streams (the term also covers multiple yaml sources defined outside of yaml).

 Yaml streams can be nested.
 For example, consider a user-defined list of files: `['file1.yaml', 'file2.yaml']`.